i16n/projects/README.md

 - raspberry pi work for remote JTAG debugging
 - USB/IP
 - docker (specifically docker CLI)
-- CI/CD (specifically Continuous Integration with Gitlab Runners)
+- CI/CD (specifically Continuous Integration with Gitlab Runner)

 ## What I'm currently reading
 I just finished my favorite book probably ever: _Gödel, Escher, Bach_.
 I don't usually read novels, but just finished _Anna Karenina_ (Peaver and Volokhonsky translation) I loved it.
 I think I liked it more than _Crime and Punishment_!
 After this I plan to work through one of my math/theoretical CS textbooks.
 Not sure which one yet.
 Maybe _Introduction to the Theory of Computation_, or maybe the Wizard book.

+## Hobbies
+My wife and I have 2 children, so I spend time with them in my spare time.
+I also love reading, learning German (currently at A1 level), and playing the violin.

 <!---
 ramencover/ramencover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.